tlricherson/dataacademy/4-Visualization Literacy.md

 Visit the [Instagram](https://www.instagram.com/monachalabi/) feed of data editor [Mona Chalabi](https://twitter.com/MonaChalabi) for hand drawn charts on a variety of topics.
 Also, check out the work of [Catherine Madden](https://twitter.com/catmule) who integrates data, design, and drawing.

 [Elijah Meeks](https://twitter.com/Elijah_Meeks) has shared some background on the [gestalt principles for data visualization](https://emeeks.github.io/gestaltdataviz/section1.html).
 Also check out this article on [five ways you can use gestalt principles for powerful imagery](https://www.neurosciencemarketing.com/blog/articles/gestalt-principles.htm).

+Visualization strategies are for more than just quantitative data.
+Take a look at ways to [visualize punctuation](https://www.vox.com/2016/2/17/11036614/punctuation-visualization) or view some [human portraits made from data](https://www.ted.com/talks/r_luke_dubois_insightful_human_portraits_made_from_data).

+Design, in its many forms, is an iterative process.
+Take a look at all of the [rejected ideas for the proposed Eiffel Tower](https://imgur.com/gallery/REJKP6z) in London.
+Some accounts, like [Derek Watkins](https://twitter.com/dwtkns), share sketches as well as final products.
+Check out this one on [Katie Ledecky](https://twitter.com/dwtkns/status/764290847185702912).